krishnakishored/py-hinweis/py_notes.md

       - A `Series` is a one-dimensional labelled array-like object.
 It is capable of holding any data type, e.g. integers, floats, strings, Python objects, and so on.
 It can be seen as a data structure with two arrays: one functioning as the index, i.e. the labels, and the other one contains the actual data.
       - The underlying idea of a `DataFrame` is based on spreadsheets.
 We can see the data structure of a DataFrame as tabular and spreadsheet-like.
 A DataFrame logically corresponds to a "sheet" of an Excel document.
 A DataFrame has both a row and a column index

+      - There is a close connection between the DataFrames and the Series of Pandas.
+A DataFrame can be seen as a concatenation of Series, each Series having the same index, i.e. the index of the DataFrame.
+      A DataFrame has a row and column index; it's like a dict of Series with a common index.

 - Hinton diagram.
 The size of a square within this diagram corresponds to the size of the value of the depicted matrix.
 The colour determines, if the value is positive or negative.